JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 Webinars and conference sessions

-- Webinar: Launch of the public consultation on indicators to monitor climate-resilient WASH
+- Webinar: Launch of the public consultation on a long list of candidate indicators (version 2.0) to monitor climate-resilient WASH

 - Webinar: Monitoring climate-resilient WASH: A review of evidence